AlabastTheSane/empyrean-modlist/README.md

 First things first, if you are using a 21x9 monitor, you will need to enable the Ultrawide Patches under Ultrawide Options (makes sense right?), otherwise the entire display will be off, and no one will have a good time.
 After you've done that, navigate to the drop down menu, and select ENB Organizer if you want to change from the default ENB (Rudy in Pi-Cho is enabled by default).

-After chosing your ENB of choice, make sure you sync the changes, and close ENB Organizer.
+After chosing your ENB of choice, close ENB Organizer.
 In that same dropdown menu, select Empyrean, and than hit Run.
 First time load may take a little bit depending on your hardware (for reference, I have a 3060 12GB, an R7 3700x, and 32GB of DDR4 RAM, and it takes about 30 seconds to a minute to get to the main menu.)

 Once you've reached the Main Menu, feel free to enjoy the ambience for a moment, and than hit New Game.
 You're off on an adventure!!!